natalieagus/50002/docs/Software/k_stackandprocedures.md

 	return g
 ```

 This requires `g` to access *non-local variable* `x`.
 We would require some kind of "static-links" in stack frames.

-> C avoids this problem by outlawing nested procedure declarations.
+The C programs avoids this problem by outlawing nested procedure declarations.

-<ins> Problem 2: Dangling references </ins>
+### Problem 2: Dangling references
 ```cpp
 int *p; /* a pointer */
 int h(x) {